Pelagicore/pelux-manifests/README.md

 Building an Image
 -----------------
 Variables:
 * Manifest, refers to what `<manifest-name>.xml` file you want to use, for example `pelux-intel.xml`.
-Each target has its own manifest describing what other git repositories are needed for the build.
+Each hardware platform targeted by the Pelux reference has its own manifest describing what other git repositories are needed for the build.
 * Branch, what version of this repository to use.
 This follows the same principles as the Yocto project, see `Branching` below.